The National Child Measurement Programme

-Your child doesn't have to take part, but every child measured is contributing to the national picture about how children are growing.
+Your child does not have to take part, but every child who's measured is contributing to the national picture about how children are growing.

-The more children who participate, the clearer that picture will be.
-The information collected helps your local NHS to plan and provide better health services for the children in your area.
+The more children who take part, the clearer that picture will be.
+The information collected helps your local NHS plan and provide better health services for the children in your area.

 How do I find out my child's results?

-The letter sent by your local provider before the measurements take place will explain how you will be informed about your child's results.
+The letter sent by your local provider before the measurements take place will explain how you'll be informed about your child's results.

-If you're concerned that your child might be underweight or overweight, speak to your GP, school nurse or health visitor, who can offer advice and support.
+If you're concerned that your child might be underweight or overweight, speak to a GP, school nurse or health visitor, who can offer advice and support.

 Why do we need to take the measurements?

-The BMI (body mass index) measure, used by healthcare professionals, is a good way of finding out whether a child is a healthy weight.
+The body mass index (BMI) measure used by healthcare professionals is a good way of finding out whether a child is a healthy weight.

-Once your child's BMI has been calculated, they will be in one of four categories:
+Once your child's BMI has been calculated, they'll be in 1 of 4 categories: